MicrosoftDocs/windows-dev-docs/hub/powertoys/always-on-top.md

 ## Settings

-From the Settings tab, the following options can be configured:
+From the Settings tab, you can configure the following options:

 | Setting | Description |
 | :--- | :--- |